-Although the Group has implemented procedures to detect illegal trading of its products, these measures may not adequately protect the Group against increases in illicit trade.
-Within such an environment, there is also a risk that criminal and civil sanctions, negative publicity and allegations of complicity in illegal cross-border trading and money laundering activities may be made against members of the Group, other tobacco companies, their directors, executive officers, employees, agents and/or distributors.
+Illicit trade creates a market that is uncontrolled.
+As a result, children can more easily obtain tobacco products, governments are deprived of tax revenue and livelihoods of tobacco retailers are threatened.
+Within such an environment, there is also a risk that criminal and civil sanctions, negative publicity and allegations of complicity in illegal cross-border trading and money-laundering activities may be made against tobacco companies or their directors, executive officers, employees, agents and distributors.